Pasta with Roman Broccoli Recipe

 How to Make Pasta con Broccolo Romanesco

 One of Rome’s most beautiful and distinctive winter vegetables is the broccolo romanesco.
-A cousin of broccoli and cauliflower, its bright green, pointed florets are bound to catch your eye at Rome’s markets, while the flavor is pleasingly sweet, nutty and delicate.
+A cousin of broccoli and cauliflower, its bright green, pointed florets are bound to catch your eye at Rome’s local food markets, while the flavor is pleasingly sweet, nutty and delicate.
 In Italy, romanesco can be found in the winter months and is often served as a side dish by simply boiling it and dressing it in a little extra virgin olive oil and garlic.
 But one of the best ways to celebrate this amazing vegetable is to cook it down into pasta sauce for a quick, cheap, and satisfying meal.

 The addition of anchovies to the recipe adds the perfect background whack of umami to the dish, a hint of chili gives it a warming kick, and a good dose of pecorino romano cheese provides a salty, creamy balance, and helps to thicken the sauce.
 A short, tube pasta such as penne or rigatoni works best to hold the sauce and it should be cooked in the leftover water used to boil the broccoli for maximum flavor.
 And if you can’t get hold of romanesco broccoli you can use regular broccoli in its place for an equally delicious dish.

 1 small head of roman broccoli (about 600-700 g)

 4 anchovy fillets in olive oil

 2 handfuls of grated pecorino romano, plus extra for serving

 1 dried red chili